 The Texas Department of Agriculture created the Farm Fresh Friday initiative to connect Texans all across our state to agriculture and our local farmers and ranchers.
 The Farm Fresh goal is to increase awareness of the integral role agriculture plays in our lives and improving wellness in our community.
 Every Friday, our cafeterias will feature a Texas-grown menu item.

-February Farm Fresh Friday - oranges
+April Farm Fresh Friday - herbs

 Harvest of the Month

 Each month a different locally grown fruit or vegetable option is available in our cafeterias.
 Agricultural fact sheets teach students about the products and farms of Texas.
 We hope to increase the amount of fruits and vegetables that students are eating.